Comprehensive Exam: Publishing & Print Culture Emphasis

 You are here

 The comprehensive examination for the M.A. in English with Emphasis on Publishing and Print Culture is administered by the candidate's examining committee.
-Traditionally, the examining committee consists of three members from the Departments of English or Writing Studies and one related field/minor examiner from outside the departments.
+Traditionally, the examining committee consists of three members from the Department of English, Linguistics, and Writing Studies and one related field/minor examiner from outside the departments.
 (Candidates offering linguistics as an internal related field or a designated minor should familiarize themselves with the description of Linguistics as an internal related field or designated minor.)

 The comprehensive examination consists of a six-hour written portion and a one-hour oral component.